mswger001/uct-sharc-sea-ice/python_pcd_extractor/README.md

 ## GETTING STARTED

-1. dowload the python library [pypcd](/python_pcd_extractor/pypcd)
+1. Install the python library [pypcd](python_pcd_extractor/pypcd)
-2. install it
-3. run the extractor with your bag file location replaced in the script
+2. Run the python file from the location of the bag file you want to extract pcds from, below is an example of the file being located ont the desktop

-    python ~/Desktop/extract_livox_data.py
+    python ~/Desktop/python_pcd_extractor/extract_livox_data.py